agaldran/medai_challenge/README.md

 I will try to upload my pretrained weights when time allows, but my poor internet connection (I am in the middle of a long trip) makes it complicated for now, please be patient.

-Once the models have been trained, you can also generate predicitions and uncertainty maps by running:
+Once the models have been trained, if you want to generate the predicitions and uncertainty maps you will first need to download test data from [this link](https://drive.google.com/drive/folders/1t8B45D2p3zEePHhUH5Qe-3iLs4EIrPJI), then uncompress it and place it inside the `data` folder.
+Once everything is in place, you just need to run:
 ```
 sh reproduce_test.sh
 ```
-But you will first need to download test data from [this link](https://drive.google.com/drive/folders/1t8B45D2p3zEePHhUH5Qe-3iLs4EIrPJI), then uncompress it and place it inside the `data` folder.